thomasabishop/eolas/Electronics_and_Hardware/Digital_circuits/Clock_signals.md

 - Clock-driven components will typically trigger their state changes on either the rising edge or the falling edge of the pulse.
 - Components that trigger state changes on the rising pulse are **positive edge-triggered**
 - Components that trigger state changes on the falling pulse are **negative edge-triggered**

+The role of the clock is essential in the functioning of the [CPU](/Computer_Architecture/CPU/CPU_architecture.md#the-system-clock).
+It is the system clock that gives CPUs their performance rating: how many processes can execute within a given clock cycle.